Djanja/w2/README.md

-!!!!!i:XHello!
-This is my second project!
+Hello!
+This is my second project!!!!
+Just look at it!